Aliases for LRPPRC Gene

 GeneCards Summary for LRPPRC Gene

-LRPPRC (Leucine-Rich Pentatricopeptide Repeat Containing) is a Protein Coding gene.
-Diseases associated with LRPPRC include leigh syndrome, french-canadian type and leigh syndrome.
-Among its related pathways are TNF-alpha/NF-kB Signaling Pathway.
-GO annotations related to this gene include RNA binding and actin filament binding.
+LRPPRC (Leucine Rich Pentatricopeptide Repeat Containing) is a Protein Coding gene.
+Diseases associated with LRPPRC include Leigh Syndrome, French-Canadian Type and Congenital Lactic Acidosis, Saguenay-Lac-Saint-Jean Type.
+Among its related pathways are Gene Expression and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.

 UniProtKB/Swiss-Prot for LRPPRC Gene